twogood/Activout.RestClient/README.md

 This allows for a much more natural coding style, and the underlying implementation handles the communication between the client and service - it makes the HTTP connection, serializes the Review object to JSON/etc. so that the remote service can process it.

+## Usage notes

+- Exceptions will be wrapped in AggregatedException
+- Both synchronous and asynchronous calls are supported.
+Asynchronous is recommended.
+- Additional serializers and deserializers can be added at will.
+- Support for custom error objects via \[ErrorResponse\] attribute.
+These will be included in a RestClientException that is thrown if the API call fails.

+## TODO

+- Query parameters are not yet implemented

 ## Collaborate
 This project is still under development - participation welcome!